buildingSMART/BCF-API/README.md

 [project_GET.json](https://raw.githubusercontent.com/BuildingSMART/BCF-API/master/Schemas_draft-03/Administration/project_GET.json)

-Retrieve a **list** of projects where the currently logged on user is assigned to.
+Retrieve a **collection** of projects where the currently logged on user is assigned to.

 **Example Request**